c0lap5o/examples/README.md

 # examples
-Some java coding examples made in my learning journey You can also refer to https://refactoring.guru/design-patterns for more design pattern examples and info.
+Some coding examples made in my learning journey
+You can also refer to https://refactoring.guru/design-patterns for more design pattern examples and info.